TEACHING POLICY AGREEMENT

 - July and August are billed at $25 per lesson (instead of the normal $100 tuition).

-- If you let me know ahead of time when unable to attend a lesson, I will reschedule within that week depending upon available teaching slots.
-I appreciate it when you are able to give me advance notice.
+- If you let me know ahead of time when unable to attend a lesson, I will reschedule within a 1 week time frame depending upon available teaching slots.
+I appreciate it when you are able to give me advance notice and it helps other students who might be seeking a make-up lesson..

 - If I have to cancel a lesson for some reason, I will reduce tuition for that month by $25 for each lesson canceled.